Timmarus/Boundless/doc/sprint4/sprint4.md

 --------------------------------------------------------------------------
 ```
 TYPE     : USER STORY 34
-NAME     : Bug Fixes
+NAME     : Multiple University Flow
 OWNER    : W, KE
 PRIORITY : 8
 ESTIMATE : 6 hour
-AS A     : Developer
+AS A     : Student
-I WANT   : to fix all the bugs we created in the programs.
+I WANT   : to be able to enroll courses that are within my university.
-SO THAT  : the bugs are gone, and the program flows better.
+SO THAT  : I don't end up talking to other people from other universities.
 TASKS:
 	- (W) Add in Options for universities in Register.
 	- (W) Add in options for universities in Settings so we can get the courses aligned.